Here’s something we were never taught in school: Success comes from knowing how to sell yourself.

 It’s easy to tell your boss you’ve done great work and that you plan on asking for more responsibilities and pay in your next review.
 But when you actually prove it — and explain how your work has and will continue to translate into more profit or savings for the company — you’ll instantly grab your boss’s attention.

-The secret is SHOW, DON’T TELL.
+The secret to selling yourself is SHOW, DON’T TELL.

 This is called the Briefcase Technique.
 Here’s how you can use it to increase your salary right away.